alukosdev/ccsp/concepts/identity/iam.md

 === Entitlement
 An entitlement maps an identity (including roles, personas, and attributes) to an authorization.
 The entitlement is what they are allowed to do, and for documentation purposes we keep these in an entitlement matrix.
 === Entity
-The person or “thing” that will have an identity.
+The person or "thing" that will have an identity.
 It could be an individual, a system, a device, or application code.
 === Federation
 An association of organizations that come together to exchange information as appropriate about their users and resources to enable collaborations and transactions.
 === Identifier